philcockfield/rest-methods/README.md

     /v1/users/123

-...where the `id` is `123` which is passed to the correspondingly named parameters of each of the method handlers.
+...where the `id` parameter is `123` which is passed to the correspondingly named parameters of each of the method's handlers.

 #### URL Parameters
 Parameters that are baked into the URL are mapped to correspondingly named function parameters.
 URL parameters must come before other parameters on your function definition.

 The service will help you out by throwing useful error messages if you declare something that it is not expecting.

-URL parameters can also be placed within the query string, for example:
+URL parameters can also be placed within the query-string, for example:

 ```js
 {